Anamitra-Pal-Lab/DeNSE/README.md

 2. A sample data set for demonstrating the transfer learning capability of DeNSE for different topologies can be found at https://www.dropbox.com/scl/fo/unz106n0vhigokogbw4vj/h?rlkey=v7s0gdh2i7u300p10xebxkdet&dl=0.

 ## Usage of Files
 Download all the files provided in this repository and store them in a folder.
 Download the sample data set provided above and keep it in the same folder.
-Run the main file ('Main_EPRI_SE.py') to train the DNN, and evalaute the state estimation performance.
+Run the main file ('Main_EPRI_SE.py') to train the DNN, and evaluate the state estimation performance.